SebastianOpriel/mds-wiki/Home.md

 More information on how to configure the Clearing House URL for the Dataspace Connector can be found here: https://international-data-spaces-association.github.io/DataspaceConnector/Deployment/Configuration#ids-settings

 ## Ontology
-The Mobility Data Space uses the MobiDS Ontologie.
+The Mobility Data Space uses the MDS Ontologie.